Haivision/srt/docs/API-functions.md

 fail.
 Connections that continue in the background after this function exits can be then checked status by [`srt_group_data`](#srt_group_data).

-As member socket connections are running in the background, for getting known that particular connection has succeeded or failed it is recommended to use [`srt_connect_callback`](#srt_connect_callback).
-In this case the `token` callback function parameter will be the same as the `token` value used for particular item in the `name` connection table.
+As member socket connections are running in the background, for determining if a particular connection has succeeded or failed it is recommended to use [`srt_connect_callback`](#srt_connect_callback).
+In this case the `token` callback function parameter will be the same as the `token` value used for the particular item in the `name` connection table.

-The `token` value doesn't have any limitations except that -1 value is a "trap representation", that is, when set on input it will make the internals define a unique value for it.
-Your application can as well set unique values there by itself and in this case the token value will be preserved.
+The `token` value doesn't have any limitations except that the -1 value is a "trap representation", that is, when set on input it will make the internals define a unique value for the `token`.
+Your application can also set unique values, in which case the `token` value will be preserved.

 ### srt_prepare_endpoint